PhysMem: Scaling Test-Time Memory for Embodied Physical Reasoning: Abstract

 \section{Abstract}

 Reliable object manipulation requires understanding physical properties that vary across objects and environments.
-Vision-language model (VLM) planners can reason about friction and stability in general terms; however, they often cannot predict how a specific ball will roll on a particular surface or which stone will provide a stable foundation without direct experience.
-We present \method, a memory framework that enables VLM robot planners to learn physical principles from interaction at test time, without updating model parameters.
-The system records experiences, generates candidate hypotheses, and verifies them through targeted interaction before promoting validated knowledge to guide future decisions.
-A central design choice is verification before application: the system tests hypotheses against new observations rather than applying retrieved experience directly, reducing rigid reliance on prior experience when physical conditions change.
+Vision-language model (VLM) planners can reason about friction and stability in general terms, but they often cannot predict how a specific ball will roll on a particular surface or which stone will provide a stable foundation without direct experience.
+We present \method, a memory framework that lets a VLM robot planner learn physical principles from interaction at test time, without updating model parameters.
+The system records experiences, drafts candidate hypotheses, and verifies them through targeted interaction before committing validated knowledge to guide future decisions.
+Verification before application is the central design choice: the system tests each hypothesis against new observations instead of applying retrieved experience directly, so that prior experience does not harden into a stale rule once physical conditions change.
 We evaluate \textit{\method} on three real-world manipulation tasks and simulation benchmarks across four VLM backbones.
-On a controlled brick insertion task, principled abstraction achieves 76\% success compared to 23\% for direct experience retrieval, and real-world experiments show consistent improvement over 30-minute deployment sessions.
+On a controlled brick insertion task, principled abstraction achieves 76\% success against 23\% for direct experience retrieval, and real-world experiments show consistent improvement over 30-minute deployment sessions.
+Website: \href{https://phys-mem.github.io/}{https://phys-mem.github.io/}